NVIDIA/workbench-example-hybrid-rag/README.md

    * ``DOCKER_HOST``: location of your docker socket, eg. ``unix:///opt/host-run/docker.sock``
    * ``LOCAL_NIM_HOME``: location of where your NIM files will be stored, eg. ``/mnt/c/Users/NVIDIA``
 5. Add the following under **Environment** > **Mounts**:
-   * <ins>Docker Socket Mount</ins>: This is a mount for the docker socket to properly interact with the host Docker Engine.
+   * <ins>A Docker Socket Mount</ins>: This is a mount for the docker socket to properly interact with the host Docker Engine.
       * _Type_: ``Host Mount``
       * _Target_: ``/opt/host-run``
       * _Source_: ``/var/run``
       * _Description_: Mount for Docker socket (Local NIM)
-   * <ins>Filesystem Mount</ins>: This is a mount to properly run and manage your LOCAL_NIM_HOME on the host from inside the project container.
+   * <ins>A Filesystem Mount</ins>: This is a mount to properly run and manage your LOCAL_NIM_HOME on the host from inside the project container.
       * _Type_: ``Host Mount``
       * _Target_: ``/mnt/tmp``
       * _Source_: (Your LOCAL_NIM_HOME location) , eg. ``/mnt/c/Users/NVIDIA>``